yixiao1/scenario_runner/Docs/agent_evaluation.md

 #### Setting up your agent for evaluation

+## Important: This information is outdated and the challenge files have been removed.
+This feature has now been moved to the [Leaderboard](https://github.com/carla-simulator/leaderboard).
+However, it can still be used with the route argument of scenario_runner.py, instead of the challenge_evaluator.py

-To have your agent evaluated by the challenge evaluation system you must define an Agent class that inherits the [AutonomousAgent](../srunner/challenge/autoagents/autonomous_agent.py) base class.
-In addition, you need to setup your environment as described in [the Challenge evaluator tutorial](challenge_evaluation.md).
+To have your agent evaluated by the challenge evaluation system you must define an Agent class that inherits the [AutonomousAgent](https://github.com/carla-simulator/scenario_runner/blob/master/srunner/autoagents/autonomous_agent.py) base class.
+In addition, you need to setup your environment as described in the Challenge evaluator tutorial.

 On your agent class there are three main functions to be overwritten that need to be defined in order to set your agent to run.